The Workend

 8:00 Be a vegetable

-These work splurges only work when you take time to recover after.
-On Monday, my colleagues were still in town and even though an atmospheric river was pouring down (for 4 days straight we learned later), my adventure-thirsty friends thought it was a great day for rafting.
-The plan was to raft down a river to get to a unique trailhead on the other side of the river, then hike a trail that followed a waterfall to the top.
+On Monday, my colleagues were still in town, and even though an atmospheric river was pouring down, my adventure-thirsty friends thought it was a great day for rafting.
+The plan was to raft down a river to reach a unique trailhead on the other side, then hike a trail that followed a waterfall to the top.
 I had too often declined my colleague’s adventure invitations, so this time, I just had to go.
 My work was done.
 My kids were taken care of.
 I had run out of excuses.
 I braced myself for a day of being wet and cold.
 We certainly got soaked, but never cold.
 Floating on the river was surprisingly easy and tons of fun.
 I had no idea that seals lived in this river.
-A bunch of them were curiously following us, wondering what sane human would go rafting on a day like this (I was with them on that thought).
+A bunch of them were curiously following us, wondering what sane human would go rafting on a day like this.

-The hike was less easy, scary at times (one wrong step meant fatal consequences), but absolutely stunning.
+The hike was less easy, scary at times, but absolutely stunning.
 The views could have been straight out of a movie.
 And, less of a surprise perhaps given the weather, we were the only group out there.
 It almost felt surreal, staring in awe at the powerful waterfall and the holes it had etched through the rock over the years.

-When reaching the top, my colleague asked us if there was anything we would want to leave behind on this mountain (figuratively, obviously).
+When we reached the top, my colleague asked us if there was anything we wanted to leave behind on this mountain (figuratively, obviously).
 I thought about this question for a while.
-What I really wanted to leave behind, would likely never stay behind.
+What I really wanted to leave behind would likely never stay behind.
 I stayed silent.
-I also was not entirely sure if leaving the trait behind would be good or bad.
+I was also not entirely sure whether leaving the trait behind would be good or bad.
 My relentlessness, my drive to complete stuff, I often felt imprisoned by it.
 I often wished I could stop it.
-But it had also gotten me where I was, and likely would take me to new places.
+I often wondered what it would be like to do nothing and be happy with that.